twhite96/made-mistakes-gatsby/src/posts/mastering-paper/erasing.md

 Currently the [Pogo Connect](/mastering-paper/pogo-connect-smart-pen/) is the only pressure sensitive stylus Paper supports.
 When paired to Paper you can vary the size of the eraser (and the other tools) by applying  pressure to the tip as you drag it across the screen.

-{% figure caption:"The harder you press the larger the eraser becomes." %}
 ![Pogo Connect erasing](../../images/paper-53-eraser-pogo-connect.jpg)
-{% endfigure %}

 Erasing tends to be one of those modes where you want precise control for fixing mistakes.
 The Pogo Connect is not a good tool for this unless you have a steady hand.
 I can't even count the amount of times I'd press too hard on the tip and remove a large chunk of my drawing by mistake.